 - Assess compliance with reliability standards and criteria (including those established by the ISO, NERC, and NPCC) consistent with the long term needs of the system. - Assess the adequacy of the transmission system capability, such as transfer capability, to support local, regional and interregional reliability. - Assess the efficient operation of the wholesale electric market.
-(See Attachment N regarding the identification of market efficiency upgrades). - Assess sufficiency of the system to integrate new resources and loads on an aggregate or regional basis as needed for the reliable and efficient operation of the system. - Analyze various aspects of system performance.
-(Including but not limited to, transient network analysis, small signal analysis, electromagnetic transients program analysis, or delta P analysis). - Examine short circuit performance of the system.
+(See Attachment N regarding the identification of market efficiency upgrades).

-- Assess the ability to efficiently operate and maintain the transmission system. - Address requests for an economic study consistent with section 4.1.b of Attachment K. - Address system performance in consideration of de-list bids and cleared demand bids consistent with sections 4.1(c) and 4.1(f) of Attachment K. - Address system performance as otherwise deemed appropriate by the ISO.
+- Assess sufficiency of the system to integrate new resources and loads on an aggregate or regional basis as needed for the reliable and efficient operation of the system. - Analyze various aspects of system performance.
+(Including but not limited to, transient network analysis, small signal analysis, electromagnetic transients program analysis, or delta P analysis). - Examine short circuit performance of the system. - Assess the ability to efficiently operate and maintain the transmission system. - Address market efficiency issues. - Address system performance in consideration of de-list bids and cleared demand bids consistent with sections 4.1(c) and 4.1(f) of Attachment K. - Address system performance as otherwise deemed appropriate by the ISO.